Willie McCool Regional Park

 Willie McCool Regional Park is a 160-acre regional park in North Las Vegas, Nevada, United States, located next to the Tule Springs Fossil Beds National Monument and Ice Age Fossils State Park.
 It is the northernmost park of the city park system.

 History

 The original park was established in 1991.
 In 2004, it was named after US Navy Commander William Cameron "Willie" McCool, the pilot of Space Shuttle Columbia mission STS-107, in which he and the six other crew members were killed.
 Vacant land within the park is available for the development of future recreational uses, such as sports fields, picnic areas, and playgrounds.

+Amenities

 Flying field

 The Willie McCool Flying Field is a model airfield for radio-controlled aircraft located within the park.
 It is accessed with an Academy of Model Aeronautics (AMA) membership and the $20 annual flying field pass which can be purchased from the North Las Vegas Parks and Recreation Department after obtaining an AMA membership.